jundalisay/sp/content/en/research/sarkar/travels/chapter-06.md

 Anywhere is better than in this training which overtaxed my patience.

-I should add that replacing my civilian clothes with an orange turban, and orange and white robes has given me inexpressible satisfaction.
-My robes automatically awaken within me a dynamic spiritual mood.
-They feel so natural.
+I feel great wearing an orange turban, orange and white robes.
+- They automatically awaken within me a dynamic spiritual mood.
+- They feel so natural.

 In comparison, my civilian clothes feel like a stage-costume, worn only to play a role in the "normal" social drama.

 This uniform also serves as a symbol, which will constantly remind me to try to serve others spiritually and socially.
 At the same time it announces to others: Here is someone who wants to serve you.
 26